 - Don’t double the water: No matter the number of apples you add, do not double the water.
 Add the same 1/4 cup cold water for any amount of apples that are not exceeding the 2/3 max mark.

 As is.
-During fall mornings after my lemon water recipe, I love a bowl of warm Instant Pot applesauce all on its own is perfection.
+During fall mornings after my lemon water recipe, I love a bowl of warm applesauce all on its own.
 The balance of sweet and tart balanced by a smooth consistency is a big reward for doing almost no work!

 Serve along with some tangy cheese like a high-quality sharp cheddar, cottage cheese, fresh feta, or goat cheese.
 If you have some baked brie, serve it with a dollop of applesauce.

-Freezing: You can freeze your pressure cooker applesauce, also in an airtight freezer-friendly container, leaving room for expansion for up to 3 months in a fridge freezer or up to 1 year in a deep freezer.
+You can freeze your homemade applesauce Instant Pot in an airtight freezer friendly container, leaving room for expansion for up to 3 months in a fridge freezer or up to 1 year in a deep freezer.

 More Instant Pot Recipes